datapractice/machinelearners/ch_to_do.md

 - what does it add to have followed some of the infrastructures, implementations, etc
 - what happened to the affective/psychoanalytic/movement in thought?
-- the praxiography -- writing code as practice that allows something about movement to be contoured and perhaps countered.
+- the praxiography -- writing code as practice that allows something about movement to be contoured and perhaps countered. ch8 AI Software That Could Score You the Perfect Job | WIRED
+ch8: sketch what book means for doing data
+ch8: sketch what book means for researching social
+ch8: sketch what book means for theories of social

 ## from toodledo